 Craft something digitally and then turn it into physical product is something I really enjoy and I have tried on making graphic prints for fabrics, and oh how fun is that!
 In that category I also create machine embroidery design files by hand digitizing (using the software Embird Studio), a whole science on its own.

 Other than above I am also interested in late Victorian fashion as well as 18th century fashion.
 I have just begun with making reproduction clothes, both the visible layers and the foundation garments, striving for relatively authentic look but not necessarily 100% authentic in making, for myself.
 I have joined a society where we meet wearing our clothes we made or purchased.
-Obviously the outfit I am wearing in the photo is aspiring to look like Victorian fashion, circa 1895 to be exact.
+The outfit I am wearing in the photo is aiming to look like Victorian fashion, circa 1895 to be exact.